GusEllerm/distributed-provenance-example/README.md

 A structured comparison has been performed between the **Provenance Run Crate** and the **Distributed Provenance Crate**, using `comparator.py`.

-Results are viewable on the Git Page and inlcude:
+Results are viewable on the Git Page and include:

 - Entity shape comparisons between crates
 - Validation of structural relationships and constraints as defined in `validation_rules.json`